Oh, how I pray these tips have helped you become more content!

 4. Identify Your Specific Areas of Dissatisfaction

 Since we are all different it should be obvious the reason for your discontentedness will be unique to you.
-I’ve provided a worksheet (see below on how to get it) to help you discover where and why you are unhappy.
+I’ve provided a worksheet (see below) to help you discover where and why you are unhappy.